 Computer Science is all about new ideas, new opportunities and fresh thinking.
 There is no other discipline that can be applied to so many different areas and have such a profound impact on all aspects of society.
-The dynamism of this exciting subject is reflected in this degree through the study of a range of topics including networks, robotics, internet, and mobile and cutting-edge technologies such as Artificial Intelligence and Virtual Reality and Augmented Reality.
+The dynamism of this exciting subject is reflected in this degree through the study of a range of topics including networks, robotics, the Internet, and mobile and embedded computing and cutting-edge technologies such as Artificial Intelligence and Virtual Reality and Augmented Reality.

-Whilst Computer Science is not only intellectually challenging, it is also THE most creative of subjects.
-As such the staff in the department will provide you with close academic support.
+Computer Science is not only intellectually challenging, it is also THE most creative of subjects.
+As such the staff in the department will provide you with close academic and practical support.
 All staff in the Department are research active and have a varied background in a diverse range of interests, and this enhances your experience by providing a rich curriculum with exposure to multiple approaches and areas of research.
 If you are enthusiastic, inventive and looking to shape the future, or if you’re looking to leverage your love of technology to make a difference this degree is for you.
 Rest assured.
 Computer Science is an incredible career choice for someone who wants to change the world.

-The study of Music Production gives you the opportunity to investigate the creative, technical and theoretical exploration of one of the most mysterious art forms.
+The study of Music Production gives you the opportunity to investigate the creative, technical and theoretical exploration of one of the most universal art forms.
 All while being exposed to aspects of the music business and industry, as well as its many historical and theoretical concepts.

-Drawing on the diverse musical heritage of Liverpool, students of Music at Liverpool Hope explore the production of musical performance and composition of music across a broad range of topics and genres, such as popular, classical, jazz and electronic.
+Drawing on the diverse musical heritage of Liverpool, students of Music Production at Liverpool Hope explore the production of musical performance and composition of music across a broad range of topics and genres, such as popular, classical, jazz and electronic.
 Your studies will focus on music production and will be underpinned by technical, theoretical and historical areas of enquiry, led by staff with a broad range of teaching, professional and research specialisms.

 Music Production is part of our School of Creative & Performing Arts, based in the purpose-built Capstone Building at our Creative Campus.
-The Capstone is home to a collection of musical instruments that cater for all genres, including a Steinway Model D and a chamber organ.
-We also have a suite of sound-proofed practice rooms equipped with Steinway pianos, and four electronic studios.For more details and information about this course visit:
+The Capstone is home to a collection of musical instruments that cater for all genres, including a Steinway Model D two harpsichords, a vibraphone and timpani.
+We also have a suite of sound-proofed practice rooms equipped with Steinway pianos, and four electronic studios.